We must emulate Christ's love and live His revealed doctrine to carry Christ's name through our actions and examples.

 The awareness of God’s love for us, of His unreserved guidance and support, should inspire us to likewise extend our reach to those who look to us for direction and relief.

-There are lots of disappointments in the world that may be hard to understand.
-Instead of stressing over them or blaming others, sometimes it is best to “be still,” become humble, and put your trust in God that all is well.
+Instead of stressing or blaming, sometimes it is best to “be still,” become humble, and put your trust in God, believing that all is well.

 We can rely on and trust the Lord.
 He never forgets any of us or any of our needs.

-It is inevitable that there will be times when life does not go according to plan.
-Rather than complaining, we must learn to trust God when things go wrong.
+It is inevitable that life will not go according to plan at times.
+Rather than complain, we must learn to trust God when things go wrong.

 Last week, on July 24, we honored the pioneers as we celebrated the 150th anniversary of their arrival in the Salt Lake Valley.
 “It is now 1997, and the future is ahead,” President Hinckley proclaimed last April in general conference.
 He noted that great things were expected of the pioneers and that great things are now expected of us.
 He said that we now have “an overwhelming challenge to go…